 What are digital products?

-Digital products have many advantages that make them uniquely attractive to sell:
+Selling digital products has many advantages that makes it uniquely attractive to entrepreneurs:

 - Potential to automate.
 Orders can be delivered instantly, letting you be relatively hands-off with fulfillment.

 - Flexible products.
 You can offer free products to build your email list, monthly paid subscriptions for access to exclusive digital content, or licenses to use your digital products.
 You have a lot of options as to how you incorporate digital products into your business.

 - E-learning is the future of education.
 You have a massive opportunity to expand your business and impact with e-learning, an industry expected to be worth $374 billion by 2026.